Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/python-programming.md

 # Learning Objectives for Python Programming

 - **Performing Python Programming**:
-  - A learner will write short Python functions of ten to twenty lines that have the following characteristics:
+  - A learner will write short Python functions of ten to twenty Lines that have the following characteristics:
     - Has function and variable names that adhere to an industry-standard coding style.